 Feta Cheese

-Feta (preferably from goat's or sheep's milk) is one of the few animal-derived foods recommended in the Longevity Diet, especially for those over 65; goat/sheep milk proteins and fats may be easier to
+Feta (preferably from goat's or sheep's milk) is one of the few animal-derived foods recommended in the Longevity Diet, especially for those over 65.
+Used in small amounts in the grilled eggplant dish and Greek salad — about 20 g per dish — as a source of calcium and flavor.

 Why It Matters for Longevity